Susan Collier: Career

 She started her career as a freelance textile designer in a self-made studio in a spare bedroom in her South London home.
 She was attracted to the area because of its cultural diversity and class mixture.
 Collier sold sketches of her work to the scarf brands Richard Allan and Jacqmar.
 She grew frustrated at another person was using her work under her name, and went to London Prints company Liberty.
 Collier decided that continue her career, the company would have to purchase two of her designs.
 They elected to purchase six in 1961 and commissioned further designs.
 She firstly worked for the Tana Lawn cotton range and specialised in floral prints dresses, and supplied Liberty scarves with designs.
 Collier began being assisted by her younger sister Sarah Campbell in 1968.
 That same year she was retained by Liberty.
 Collier was appointed as Liberty's design and colour consultant on its London Prints’ fabrics and products in 1971, and had responsibility for its apparel, decorative fabrics and accessory ranges.
-Collier eventually succeeded Bernard Nevill as design director.
+Collier eventually succeeded Bernard Nevill as design consultant.

 Collier became determined to supply wholesale quantities required for couturiers ready-to-wear collection, and do a similar action for furnishings.
 She and Campbell founded the independent Collier Campbell Ltd studio in 1979; the two had made the decision to no longer work for other individuals.
 Collier worked on the design for the first off-the-peg collection by Yves Saint Laurent, along with Bill Gibb, Cacharel, and Daniel Hechter Paris.
 The company established relationships with several shopping firms.
 She left Liberty in 1977 which allowed her to retain copyright of her work.
 Her value was that good designs should be made available to every person.
 They were commissioned by Habitat to design their textile lifestyle look in 1974, and was the company's major textile converter by 1980.
 Collier Campbell won the Duke of Edinburgh's designer prize in 1984 for a decorative fabric collection called "six views", and four years later, they were commissioned by Conran to design the carpets Gatwick Airport's North Terminal.